Help us improve your experience.

 When the system CPU utilization exceeds the threshold value, IDP stops inspecting new sessions, but continues to inspect existing sessions.
 In this state, if drop-on-limit is set, IDP starts dropping new sessions.
 Log messages are triggered to indicate new sessions are dropped.
 For example, the following message states that IDP CPU utilization has crossed the threshold value and IDP may drop new sessions:

 When the system CPU utilization exceeds the upper threshold value, IDP stops inspecting the packets of existing sessions and new sessions.
 In this state, no packets can go through IDP inspection.
 If drop-on-limit is set, IDP drops all sessions.
 Log messages are triggered to indicate all sessions are dropped.
-For example, the following message states that IDP CPU utilization has crossed the upper threshold value, and IDP stops inspecting the packets of existing sessions and new sessions:
+For example, the following message states that IDP CPU utilization has crossed the upper threshold value, and IDP stops inspecting the packets of the existing sessions and new sessions:

 When the system CPU utilization falls below the lower threshold value, IDP starts inspecting new session and returns to normal mode.
 IDP will not inspect existing discarded sessions.
 Log messages are triggered to indicate IDP starts inspecting new session and returned to normal mode.
 For example, the following message states that IDP CPU utilization falls below the lower threshold value, and IDP returns to normal mode: